OpenBMB/AgentVerse/README.md

 https://github.com/OpenBMB/AgentVerse/assets/11704492/5058066a-abee-490d-8659-b4e54661626a

-- **Database Analyst (DBA)**: In this system DBA diagnosis scenario, the Chief DBA monitors the database system for anomalies.
+- **[Database Administrator (DBA)](https://github.com/zhouxh19/AgentVerse_for_Database_Diagnosis)**: In the database diagnosis scenario, the Chief DBA monitors the database system for anomalies.
 If detected, the memory and CPU agents are alerted to analyze root causes and suggest optimization solutions.
 The Chief DBA then provides a summarized diagnosis to the user, who can also contribute by giving instructions or evaluating the effectiveness of proposed solutions.

 https://github.com/OpenBMB/AgentVerse/assets/11704492/c633419d-afbb-47d4-bb12-6bb512e7af3a